11 Though they plot evil against you

 and devise wicked schemes, they cannot succeed.
 Psalm 21:11 (NIV)

 Throughout history, cunning people have often been able to manipulate their way into positions of power and influence.
-This was true back in the time of Esther, whom God had elevated to Queen of Persia in order to protect and preserve His people.
+This was also true back in the time of Esther, whom God had elevated to become Queen of Persia, as evidenced in her life by the emergence of a very dangerous man, Haman.

-The evil Haman was an advisor to King Ahasuerus who was able to charm his way into the king’s favor.
-The king promoted prideful Haman into a position where he must now be bowed down to by all people in the empire as he represented the king himself.
-But faithful Mordecai saw through Haman and refused to do so.
+The evil Haman, advisor to King Ahasuerus, was able to charm his way into the king’s favor and was greatly elevated as a result.
+The king promoted the prideful Haman into such a high position of honor and power that he must be bowed down to by all people in the empire, as he now represented the king himself.
+But Esther’s relative, the faithful Mordecai, saw through to Haman’s wicked character, and refused to honor him in such a way.

 Haman was not only evil and prideful in his heart, but he was also under the influence of dark spiritual forces.
-These forces oppose God and His chosen people and seek to destroy not only them, but the Messiah that King David’s line would bring forth.
-Under such dark influences, Haman concluded that destroying Mordecai for dishonoring him was not enough; he would come up with a plan to manipulate the king into killing off all of Mordecai’s people, the Jews, throughout all the empire.
+These demonic forces oppose God and His chosen people, and seek to destroy not only them, but the Messiah that King David’s line would bring forth.
+Under such dark influences, Haman concluded that destroying Mordecai for dishonoring him was simply not enough.
+He would come up with a plan to manipulate the king into killing off ALL of Mordecai’s people, the Jews, throughout all the empire.

-Using the same manipulation that brought him into the king’s favor, Haman tricked the king into enforcing a day when all the Jews in the land would be killed because they worshiped their own God and would not follow all of the king’s commands.
-Foolishly, the king agreed and issued an irrevocable decree to do so.
-The new law was translated into the various languages of the land and sent out into all the empire.
-Haman and the king celebrated this act with the seal of alcohol.
+Using the same manipulation that had brought him into the king’s favor, Haman tricked the king into proclaiming a day when all the Jews in the land would be killed, because they worshiped their own God, and thus, would not follow all of the king’s commands.
+Foolishly, the king agreed to Haman’s plan, and issued an irrevocable decree to carry it out on a certain day.
+The new law was translated into all the various languages of the land and distributed throughout the empire.
+Haman and the king celebrated their act, sealing it with a toast, probably many, of alcohol.

 15 The couriers went out hurriedly with the king’s command and the edict was issued in the palace in Shushan.
 The king and Haman then sat down to drink.
 But the city of Shushan was dumbfounded.
 Esther 3:15 (TLV)

 But God is greater than any evil that comes against Him.
-Until God has spoken the final word, the end of the story is not seen.
+Until God has spoken the final word, the end of the story is not yet seen.
+As written in a letter from the apostle John:

 Reflection

-Lord, thank You for caring enough to watch out for us even when we were totally unaware of Your presence and protections.
-We ask for continued blessing and preservation for ourselves and our loved ones.
-Help us to reflect Your love to others as we walk in Your divine light and grace today.
+Lord, thank You for loving us enough to protect us, even when we were unaware of Your presence and goodness.
+We ask for Your continued blessing and preservation for our loved ones and for ourselves.
+Help us also to reflect Your love to others, even those who intend to do us harm, as we walk in Your divine light and grace today.
 We pray this in Jesus’ name, Amen.